kukuu/raspberry-pie-digital/README.md

 To evolve into a more robust and dynamic platform, it requires enhancements across automation - such as **configuration-as-code**, **automated scenario testing,** and **CLI integration - intelligence** through machine learning for adaptive control and predictive policies, and advanced observability with real-time alerting and feedback loops.
 By adopting an **event-driven architecture** and enabling faster-than-real-time simulation, this work can transition from a static model into a vital test bed for AI-driven optimization and large-scale smart factory simulations, ultimately bridging the gap between idealised digital twins and the chaotic realities of physical industrial systems.

-It is a perfect foundation for adding Deep Learning.
+The work is a perfect foundation for adding Deep Learning.
 We could:

-i.
-Replace the pickOrPlace rules with a Reinforcement Learning agent that learns the optimal strategy to maximize efficiency through trial and error.
+- Replace the pickOrPlace rules with a Reinforcement Learning agent that learns the optimal strategy to maximize efficiency through trial and error.

-ii.
-Use a computer vision model to analyze a video feed of the real conveyor belt and identify components instead of using simulated sensors.
+- Use a computer vision model to analyze a video feed of the real conveyor belt and identify components instead of using simulated sensors.